godzone-logo godzone-logo2

 Water Safety

 Safety managers have reported a good improvement in overall skills of competitors over the past few Chapters.
 As ever, there is still some room for improvement at the back of the field, in particular.
 The need for good water skills and spending a lot of time out on the water is paramount to safety and your enjoyment.
 There is no substitute for experience and good quality training.
 However, we will once again reiterate below that you need to take things seriously.
+It is not good enough to spend a couple of days in an inflatable boat, packraft or kayak beforehand and expect that this will ensure your safety and enjoyment.

-It is not good enough to spend a couple of days in an inflatable boat or kayak beforehand and expect that this will ensure your safety and enjoyment.
-At the very least you must have a New Zealand Grade II Certificate (or International equivalent) and plenty of ‘water time’ so that you can put your skills to the test in a variety of conditions.
 If you have watched GODZONE before you know that we like to take teams on to more challenging water – sometimes up to Grade III+ – and the more water skills you have, the better.
 New Zealand based competitors, as a general rule, take kayaking and packrafting seriously and realise the challenges and dangers.
-Some overseas competitors are underestimating the need for the requisite skills and need to take this part of their training seriously.
-Competitors should arrive at the event comfortable with the skills of canoeing/kayaking and how to use a throw line and rescue team mates.
+Some overseas competitors underestimate the need for the requisite skills and need to take this part of their training seriously.
+Competitors should arrive at the event comfortable with the skills of packrafting/canoeing/kayaking and how to use a throw line and rescue teammates.

-• Participate in Rescue Skills: The competitor must be able to competently participate in the following rescues: Receive and throw a throw bag, be carried on the stern of a boat and deep water rescue.
+• Participate in Rescue Skills: The Competitor must be able to competently participate in the following rescues: Receive and throw a throw bag, be carried on the stern of a boat and deep-water rescue

 Waiver & Release